 “A boy doesn’t cry.”

 He couldn’t stop them.
 With them, so much anger broke out of him.
 A rage that had never allowed him, he had never been allowed.
-Anger he had to leave his friends as a child, that he had felt like a nobody and a nothing, that this feeling dominated him all his life, that he was afraid of new friendships, because they could be taken away from him again.
+Anger he had to leave his friends as a child, that he had felt like a nobody, that this feeling dominated him all his life, that he was afraid of new friendships, because they could be taken away from him again.

 “I made you one?”